0xTan1319/Solana-Raydium-Volume-Bot/README.md

-# Raydium Volume Bot
+# **Solana Raydium Volume Bot**

-The Solana Raydium Volume Bot is a sophisticated tool to facilitate volume transactionson Raydium dex on the Solana blockchain.
+The **Solana Raydium Volume Bot** is a sophisticated tool to facilitate volume transactionson Raydium dex on the Solana blockchain.
 This script is ideal for users seeking to streamline complex transaction processes while maximizing performance.

 ## Initial Setup